ku-awdc/Teaching_HerdHealth/tidyverse_fetuses.md

 ### Creating new variables

 In order to be able to format our variables correctly, we need to modify the data frame we have created.
-Note that we are do NOT want to modify the original Excel file, only the data frame within R.  There are several ways to do this, but here we will stick with the tidyverse approach.
+Note that we do NOT want to modify the original Excel file, only the data frame within R.  There are several ways to do this, but here we will stick with the tidyverse approach.

 There is a very useful function called mutate() that allows us to create a new variable based on one or more existing variables within a data frame.
 For example, the following code creates a new numeric variable called crl_mm based on the existing numeric variable crl_cm: